mfornace/rebind/README.md

 - `bool` is included since it is so commonly handled as a special case.
 - `char` is not included since there is not much perceived gain over `Integer`.
 - `std::size_t` and other unsigned types are not included for the same reason.
 - `Complex` is included because it's easy to support and may be useful for quad-precision applications.
-It is perhaps uncommon to use though.
-Maybe just use `std::aligned_union`?
+Would have to be cast there anyway.
+It is probably uncommon.
 - `std::string_view` is convenient for allocation-less static duration strings, which are common in `cpy`.
 - `std::vector` is adopted since it's common.
 It's hard to support custom allocators.
+- `std::aligned_union`?
+- `Binary` gives const view of contiguous data
-- `std::any` is included, mostly only for calling C++ tests from C++ (i.e. not intended for Python).
+- `std::any` is included, mostly only for calling C++ tests from C++ and user extensions.
 - It is planned to allow user defined macros to change some of the defaults used.

+##### Thoughts

+I think `Complex` is silly.
+No one uses this and the intent is just to give a POD type anyway besides this.
+Casting `float128` to this is still janky and not type safe.

+`std::aligned_union` actually seems useful for conversion of POD types, both from Python and to skip the `std::any` indirection.
+I would call it `POD` or something.
+On the other hand it's not type safe either.
+And `std::any` has some stack space anyway.
+But it would eliminate some virtual calls probably.
+I think this is not so useful compared to `std::any`.

+I would like `Binary` as `const` data with type-erased destructor I think.
+Then no unnecessary copies.
+Should we store a `std::type_index`?
+Should it be type-specific...I don't think so.
+Should it in the `std::any`?
+No, unless everything is.

+Should everything be in a `std::any`?

 Next, some related structs:
 ```c++